 Then we have Gaby Evans (played by Jessica Williams) who is Jimmy's delightful colleague and a voice of reason at the practice and is dealing with her own things yet she always has time for others.
 And finally Paul Rhoades (by Harrison Ford) who is (or should be) the sage old shrink his fellow would look up to - and they do - yet is in denial about his own capabilities health wise.

-Moreover we also deep dive into Jimmy's neighbourhood and his drama with daughter as well as him trying to get into the dating pond again.
+Moreover we also deep dive into Jimmy's neighbourhood and his drama with daughter as well as him trying to get into the dating pool again.
 The show made me think a lot about Scrubs' pace and I was right in that feeling: it was created by the same and only Bill Lawrence (Christa Miller's husband, who is also in Shrinking and was also on Scrubs)(will she always portray herself tho?).
 A must watch!

 The Bear (2022)